Nina Derwael: 2016: First Olympic Games

 Derwael became age-eligible for senior international competition in 2016.
 She made her senior debut at the International Gymnix where she won the team gold medal and placed seventh in the all-around.
 In the event finals, she won the gold medal on the uneven bar and the silver medal on the balance beam.
 In March, she broke her hand while training on the balance beam and missed the Olympic Test Event.
 She returned at the European Championships, and the Belgian team finished ninth in the qualification round.
 The Belgian national team competed at the Dutch Championships, and Derwael placed sixth in the all-around.
 In the event finals, she won the silver medal on the uneven bars behind Laura Waem and finished fifth on the floor exercise.

 She represented Belgium at the 2016 Summer Olympics in Rio de Janeiro alongside Senna Deriks, Rune Hermans, Gaëlle Mys, and Laura Waem, and they placed twelfth in the qualification round.
 Individually, Derwael finished twelfth on the uneven bars and was the third reserve for the event final.
-She qualified for the all-around final and placed nineteenth with a total score of 56.299.
+She qualified for the all-around final and placed nineteenth with a total score of 56.299, which at the time was the highest placement ever achieved by a Belgian gymnast in an Olympic all-around final.
 After the Olympics, she competed at the Joaquín Blume Memorial and won the gold medal in the all-around.